 This is just food agriculture.
 There’s more that happens to laboratory tested animals and those that are farmed for their fur, skin, body parts.
 It honestly doesn’t bear thinking about.

 It was a definitely a learning curve.
 But once I knew where to shop and what alternatives I had I didn’t think twice about it anymore.
 It became second nature and it’s so simple once you know how.
 The market has changed so much to accommodate for it and the demand is always growing.

-Personally I like to think of myself as vegetarian with vegan intentions.
+Personally, I like to think of myself as a vegetarian with vegan intentions.
 I try to avoid dairy and animal products as best I can.
-Hardcore vegans will scoff at this and say it’s half arsed, but it’s how I am choosing to live my life.
+Hardcore vegans will scoff at this and say it’s half-arsed, but it’s how I am choosing to live my life.
 I can sleep at night knowing I’m doing a little part to help a cause I care about.